Crumpler bags aren’t just good for travel and outdoor adventure. I’ve got one that I’ve used almost every day since I bought it.

 Comfortable to carry and made from durable polycotton canvas, this might just be the perfect travel rucksack for anyone.

 Not into hiking or photography, or just not a fan of backpacks?
-The Spring Peeper with wheels makes the perfect carry-on/cabin bag or general bag for short term travel.
+The Logician on Wheels makes the perfect carry-on/cabin bag or general bag for short term travel.

 Though it can be carried by regular handles, it also comes equipped with wheels (as the name implies) and an extendable handle for those long airport walks.
 When you’re not using the handles, they can be strapped down so they don’t catch on anything.

-The Spring Peeper with wheels looks great and can actually seem like it’s more roomy than bigger bags.
+The Logician on Wheels looks great and can actually seem like it’s roomier than bigger bags.

 Disclaimer: The above links are affiliate links, meaning I will be given a percentage of all purchases.
 This doesn’t mean you pay anything extra and doesn’t influence the opinions I have presented in this article in any way.